m2paulc/calculator-app/README.md

   [x] - create sign functionality (negative / positive numbers display) [x] - create percentage functionality
-  [x] - create memory functionality (store, remove and recall numbers) [x] - make it accessible
+  [x] - create memory functionality (store, remove and recall numbers)
+    [x] - M+ (memory add) will store any number displayed on the current display [x] - M- (memory remove) will remove the stored number shown on current display if it exist, else will remove the last saved number.
+    [x] - MR (memory recall) will go through all stored numbers starting from the last saved number.
+  [x] - make it accessible
     [x] - allow keyboard entry
     [x] - allow tabbing